-Items 1 & 2, staff recommends approval of the pergola installations based on findings a through d with the following stipulations:
+For items 1 & 2, staff recommends approval of the pergola installations based on findings a through e with the following stipulations:

 - i.
 That the pergolas are installed so that they are a reversible condition and are independent structures that do not require attachment to the primary structure.
-The applicant must submit updated installation plans to staff for review and approval prior to the issuance of a Certificate of Appropriateness. - ii.
+The applicant must submit updated installation plans to staff for review and approval prior to the issuance of a Certificate of Appropriateness.
+(The updated drawings reflect this stipulation.) - ii.
 That the applicant submits a final landscaping plan showing the material and dimensions for all proposed site work and total percentage of lot coverage to staff for review and approval prior to the issuance of a Certificate of Appropriateness.
+(The updated drawings reflect this stipulation.)